Insulator-CV/insulator_detection/README.md

 The code is about to be released.</font>

 Due to the confidentiality of our work, we need to publish the code after the paper is accepted.
-If you have any questions, please contact me by email:837666742@qq.com
+If you have any requirements, please contact me by email:837666742@qq.com